 Winnebago Revel Class B for those interested in more off-road access

-Leisure Travel Vans had wider bodies that feel substantially more roomy than normal B Class
+Leisure Travel Vans’ wider body Class B+ feel substantially more roomy than normal B Class

-RV Of The Year Awarded To… Winnebago Horizon
+RV Of The Year Awarded To...
+The Winnebago Horizon

 Winnebago made a big splash at this show!
 They had bold red carpet and lots of buzz in their area with music playing and lots of energy and excitement.
 They were releasing a number of new innovations including their new Revel off-road class B, and a number of other class A and Cs.
 Their biggest news however, was the reveal of the new Horizon Class A luxury diesel, which won the title of RV of the Year, awarded by RV Business Magazine.